dhruvghoda/DhruvGhoda001/README.md

-- 👋 Hi, I’m @DhruvGhoda001
+- 👋 Hi, I’m Dhruv
-- 👀 I’m interested in FULL STACK DEV.
+- 👀 I’m interested in python Dev.
-- 🌱 I’m currently learning node.js
+- 🌱 I’m currently learning Devops
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ghodadhruv001@gmail.com
 - 😄 Pronouns: ...